 Hubstaff is free for one user.
 For team plans, it starts at $7/user/month.
 The Hubstaff client can be installed on Windows, Linux, macOS, Chrome OS, iOS, Android.

 4.2 TimeDoctor [Get TimeDoctor]

 TimeDoctor is very similar to Hubstaff.
-It gives you detailed insights into how you spend your time so that you know where your weaknesses are and can improve them.
+It gives you detailed insights into how you spend your time to know where your weaknesses are and can improve them.

-We haven’t used TimeDoctor in our organization, but we know others that do and are happy with the results.
-Regarding price, it starts at $12/month for a user, goes up to $49/month for up to 5 users and continues based on your needs.
+We haven’t used TimeDoctor in our organization, but we know others who are happy with the results.
+Regarding price, it starts at $12/month for a user, goes up to $49/month for up to 5 users, and continues based on your needs.

-TimeDoctor can be used on Windows, macOS, Linux, iOS, Android and as a Google Chrome extension.
+TimeDoctor can be used on Windows, macOS, Linux, iOS, Android, and Google Chrome extension.

 Other time tracking and productivity tools: Toggl.

 Frevvo is a workflow automation tool used by organizations worldwide to automate routine workflows such as travel authorization, leave approval, and purchase orders using simple, visual designers and wizards. … Forms and workflows automatically work on all mobile devices and can be customized by designers.